Frequently Asked

 12:00 – 12:30 pm Lunch (optional)

-Medications, vitamins, supplements, etcetera.
-If you’re taking medications or vitamins and supplements, please be sure to bring enough for the duration of your program.
+Prescription Medications, etc. If you’re taking any, please be sure to bring enough for the duration of your program.
+Being on retreat is not an appropriate time to pause your medications.

-Food and beverages specific to your dietary needs.
-While we do our best to provide options for those who are gluten- and dairy-free and provide a sign-up sheet for folks with food sensitivities on opening day, we are a small Center and are not able to accommodate all dietary needs.
+Food, beverages, or supplements specific to your dietary needs.
+While we do our best to provide options for those who are gluten- and dairy-free, we are a small Center and are unable to accommodate all dietary needs.
 You’re welcome to bring and store your own food and beverages in the dining room and community fridge.

-In the warmer months, sunscreen and bug spray.
-We provide these as well.
+In the warmer months, bring your own sunscreen and bug spray.
+We will have some available.

-Possibly, your own meditation props.
-We provide basic zabutons (mats), zafus (cushions), chairs, and blankets in the dharma hall.
+Special meditation props.
+We provide basic zabutons (mats), zafus (cushions), chairs, and blankets in the Dharma Hall.
 Please bring any extra meditation props you might need, such as additional cushions or a meditation stool.

 To support participants with odor sensitivities and/or chemical allergies, we ask you not to bring or use perfumes or scented products.
 We provide unscented soap, shampoo, conditioner, and moisturizer, if you’re unable to bring your own.